New Algebraic Points on Curves: Proof of Theorem

 where

-\end{cor} \begin{proof}[Proof of Corollaries~\ref{cor:BTT1} and~\ref{cor:BTT2}] Theorem 1.3 of \cite{BTT} expresses the density $C_T^{\pm}$ as a product of local densities, which depend on the splitting type of $p$ in $K$ (either totally split, partially split, inert, partially ramified, totally ramified).
+\end{cor} \begin{proof}[Proof of Corollaries~\ref{cor:BTT1} and~\ref{cor:BTT2}] Theorem 1.3 of \cite{BTT} expresses the density $C_T$ as a product of local densities, which depend on the splitting type of $p$ in $L$ (either totally split, partially split, inert, partially ramified, totally ramified).
 In Corollary~\ref{cor:BTT1} the allowed splitting types for $p \in T$ are totally split, partially split, inert, and the corollary follows immediately from the aforementioned \cite[Theorem 1.3]{BTT}.

-Next, we note that for $p \ne 3$, the valuation $\ord_p(\Delta_K)$ is either $0$, $1$ or $2$ according to whether $p$ is unramified in $K$, partially ramified in $K$, or totally ramified in $K$.
-Thus, condition (ii) is equivalent to saying that for every $p \in T$ the splitting type of $p$ is either totally split, partially split, inert or totally ramified.
+We turn to the proof of Corollary~\ref{cor:BTT2}.
+For this we note that for $p \ne 2$, $3$, the valuation $\ord_p(\Delta_L)$ is either $0$, $1$ or $2$ according to whether $p$ is unramified in $L$, partially ramified in $L$, or totally ramified in $L$; this follows immediately from Lemma~\ref{lem:ramification} below.
+Thus, condition (ii) of Corollary~\ref{cor:BTT2} is equivalent to saying that for every $p \in T$ the splitting type of $p$ is either totally split, partially split, inert or totally ramified.
 The result again follows from \cite[Theorem 1.3]{BTT}. \end{proof}